 Lead generation is broken down into sets of marketing activities that correspond with stages of the buyers journey, starting with generating traffic, then converting visitors into leads, and eventually converting those leads into customers.
 In fact, according to the 2018 State of Inbound report, a marketer’s number one priority is converting leads to customers.

-Yet, lead generation remains a real challenge for most.
+Yet, lead generation remains a real challenge for most, even with the plethora of lead generation software available.
 As data indicates, 88 percent of consumers research their buys online before making a purchase.
 As marketers, we need to build a digital marketing strategy that provides value to the buyer through that research process, generating not just traffic but qualified leads.

 Below we offer four tips that will help you build a well-oiled digital marketing, lead generation machine.